 I anticipated thick forests of tremendous green bamboo weaving back and forth in the breeze, all Crouching Tiger, Hidden Dragon.
 Instead, I found a few patches here and there, looking like an unsuccessful hair plug operation.
 Japanese sister-city, my ass.
 If there were any hydrangeas, they hid ’em in the back because there was nary a blue ball in sight.

 I tried a new strategy: garden centers.
 This was a bad call.
-Have you ever seen a toddler walk down the cereal aisle for the first time?
+Have you ever seen a toddler walk down the candy aisle?
 I lost my frickin’ mind.
 There were oceans and curtains of hydrangeas, all colors, all kinds.
 I wanted twenty of each, I was like an alcoholic at Oktoberfest.
 I imagined myself falling backwards into a gigantic spongy pile of blue hydrangea blossoms all around my house.
 Then, I turned over the price tag on one of those tiny little pots….

 Long story short, I learned you can grow any hydrangea from a cutting.
 A couple trips to the local cemetery after dark with a hand pruner and I was in business.
 Just kidding–it was the middle of the day.
 Being poor as dirt is ironic for a gardener but it motivates one’s inner pirate.

 rhizome [rahy-zohm] noun An insidious, stronger-than-steel root that laughs at your puny shovel and tiny arms and turns all pruning efforts into Saw III.

 Happily, the Bamboo Garden Nursery was like falling down a psychedelic rabbit hole and coming out the other end in China, no acid required.
-They had over 300 varieties of things I couldn’t afford on 20 acres (they’ve been adding to it every year like a botanical episode of Hoarders), an overwhelming fact necessitating golf carts and guided tours.
-Luckily, they stopped the cart whenever I wanted to bound from my seat to fondle something gorgeous.
+They had over 300 varieties of bamboo I couldn’t afford on 20 acres (they’ve been adding to it every year like a botanical episode of Hoarders), an overwhelming fact necessitating golf carts and guided tours.
+Luckily, they were willing to stop the cart whenever I wanted to bound from my seat and fondle things.
 I spewed questions.